Hendrik Witbooi (Nama chief)

 Hendrik Witbooi (c.
-1830 – 29 October 1905) was a chief of the ǀKhowesin people, a sub-tribe of the Khoekhoe.
-He led the Nama people during their revolts against the German colonial empire in present-day Namibia, in connection with the events surrounding the Herero and Nama genocide.
-He was killed in action on 29 October 1905.
+1830 – 29 October 1905) was a chief of the ǀKhowesin people, a subgroup of the Nama people in present-day Namibia.
+He led the Nama people during their revolts against the German colonial empire.
 Witbooi is regarded as one of the national heroes of Namibia, and his face is portrayed on the obverse of all N$50, N$100, and N$200 Namibian dollar banknotes.

+Becoming chief of the ǀKhowesin in 1888 following a power struggle, he united other Nama groups and led them during the first uprising against German colonial authorities from 1893 to 1894.
+This ended in a conditional surrender, and Witbooi began supporting the Germans in conflicts with other tribes.
+Following the outbreak of the Herero uprising in 1904, Witbooi and the Nama initially fought alongside the Germans against the Herero, including at the decisive battle of Waterberg in August 1904.

+However in September that year Witbooi led another Nama revolt against the Germans.
+It ended in defeat and the Nama genocide, with an estimated 10,000 killed, around half of their prewar population.
+Witbooi was killed in action on 29 October 1905.

 Names

 Kaptein Hendrik Witbooi (also spelled Witboi) was also known by the Nama name ǃNanseb ǀGâbemab and the nickname Kort (from Dutch kort = short), in Herero Korota or pejorative Otjikorota.

 Family and early life

-The family of Hendrik Witbooi made its mark as important members of the Nama tribes.
-His grandfather, David Witbooi, was Chief of the tribe, who led the tribe across the Orange River into Namaland.
-His father, Moses Witbooi, was also a Chief of the tribe.
-His uncle, Jonker Afrikaner, was also a well-known Nama Chief, and opponent of Hendrik Witbooi.
-Jonker Afrikaner was in turn the son of the famous Jager Afrikaner.
-Hendrik Witbooi himself had seven sons and five daughters, including his son Isaak Witbooi.
+Hendrik Witbooi was born into a prominent family among the Nama tribes, also known as the Khoekhoe.
+His grandfather, David Witbooi, was chief of the tribe, and led the people across the Orange River into Namaland.
+His father, Moses Witbooi, was also a chief of the tribe.

+His uncle, Jonker Afrikaner, was another notable Nama chief, and became an opponent of Hendrik Witbooi.
+Jonker Afrikaner was the son of the famous Jager Afrikaner.

-Witbooi was born circa 1830 in Pella, Northern Cape, in the Cape Colony, which is today part of South Africa.
+Witbooi was born circa 1830 in Pella, Northern Cape, in Cape Colony, which is today part of South Africa.
 He was educated as a Lutheran by German missionary Johannes Olp and was well-versed in many languages, including his native Nama.
-He was a member of the Nama people, also known as the Khoekhoe.
+He married and had five daughters and seven sons, including Isaak Witbooi.

 The ǀKhowesin Nama and other Nama tribes often fought amongst each other and with Herero tribes.
-After almost being killed in a conflict with the Hereros, he had a vision that he had been chosen by God to lead his people north.
+After almost being killed in a conflict with the Herero, Witbooi had a vision that he had been chosen by God to lead his people north.

-Witbooi was educated at Rhenish Missionary and Wesleyan Methodist Schools in Namibia as well as at the Wilberforce Institute in Evaton, South Africa.
+Witbooi was educated at Rhenish Missionary and Wesleyan Methodist schools in Namibia.
+He also studied at the Wilberforce Institute in Evaton, South Africa.

-First, he took up employment as a teacher in 1856 at Keetmanshoop, transferred in 1859 to Maltahöhe, and returned in 1865 to Gibeon at the request of the community and the Church to build on the foundations laid by his aging father.
+He initially began working as a teacher in 1856 at Keetmanshoop.
+He transferred in 1859 to Maltahöhe.
+He returned in 1865 to Gibeon at the request of the community and the Church to build on the foundations laid by his aging father.